TOSTRING-Z/transagent/src/backend/extra_prompt.md

 - All analysis results should be saved in the `/tmp` folder.
 - Create an empty folder in `/tmp` for analysis (ensure the folder name does not duplicate existing ones).
 - In planning mode, the user's task should be broken down into subtasks, and appropriate tools should be selected to outline the workflow for each subtask.
-- When using the `cli_execute` tool to call system software, check whether all input files exist (e.g., the `bw` input file for `deeptools`).
+- When using the `cli_execute` tool to call system software, check whether all input files exist.
 If input conditions are not met, attempt manual resolution.
 If repeated attempts fail, request the user to upload the file to the `/tmp` folder.
 - If errors occur or packages are missing, attempt to resolve them manually.
 - When multiple local datasets of the same type (e.g., `Super_Enhancer_[xxx]`) are available, ask the user whether to analyze one or all of them.
 - During analysis, when outputting intermediate or temporary results, it is mandatory to use the `display_file` tool to display them.